 Donoghue Solicitors have many years’ experience in dealing with these claims.

-We limit ourselves to taking only taking cases against other solicitors in accident claims, actions against the police, and criminal lawyer negligence.
+We limit ourselves to taking only taking cases against other solicitors in accident claims and actions against the police.

 Because we know this area of law inside out and know what it takes to win (or lose) these cases, so can properly advise on potential professional negligence claims.